justicedemocrats/new-site/src/pages/abouts/index.md

   - items:
       - answer: >-
           The two-party paradigm is the model for our country’s current political system.
-While we agree with and often champion many third-party candidates and movements, the reality is that right now it is next to impossible for a third-party candidate to win a national election.
+While we agree with efforts to reform our two-party system, the reality is that right now it is next to impossible for a third-party candidate to win a national election.
+Justice Democrats functions like a party within the Democratic Party -- running our own candidates in primary elections and holding those on top accountable to the grassroots.

           We want our democracy to work for Americans again as soon as possible.
           The best way to do this is by working to change the Democratic Party from the inside out.
-Once Justice Democrats take power, we plan to implement electoral reform like ranked choice voting so third parties can have more power in our democracy.
+Once Justice Democrats take power, we support electoral reform like ranked choice voting and mixed-member districts so third parties can have have a voice in our democracy rather than continue to play a spoiler effect.
         question: Why “Democrats”?
 Why not just start a new party?
       - answer: >-
           We are thrilled that so many new organizations have come forward to